viscid-hub/Viscid/doc/tutorial/stream_and_interp.rst

 Streamlines
 ===========

 Streamlines require a VectorField and a seed generator.
 If you just want a single streamline, you can also use an (x, y, z) tuple.
-For a more comprehensive list of seed generators, check out :doc:`../functions` or to see them in actuon, run `Viscid/tests/test_seed.py`.
+For a more comprehensive list of seed generators, check out :doc:`../functions` or to see them in action, run `Viscid/tests/test_seed.py`.

 A more in-depth example of using and plotting streamlines can be found in the :doc:`quasi_potential`.